dataronio/CarND-Advanced_Lane_Lines-P4/writeup_report.md

 ### Color Transforms and Binary Thresholding ###

-I used three basic functions to create a binary thresholded image.  `get_saturation()` transforms an image to the HLS color space and finds saturation between the thresholds as long as lightness is greater than 100.
-This is to make sure dark saturated shadows are not picked up falsely.
-The function `get_yellow()` transforms the image to HLS color space and carefully finds yellow color in the image.
+I used three basic functions to create a binary thresholded image.
+The function `get_saturation()` transforms an image to the HLS color space and finds saturation between the thresholds as long as lightness is greater than 100.
+This is to make sure that very dark black saturated shadows are not falsely detected.
+The function `get_yellow()` transforms the image to HLS color space and carefully finds the color yellow in the image.
 This is used to pick up yellow lines on roads.
 The same idea is used in the function `get_white()` which is tuned to pick up white colored lines.

 We can see the functions in action on the perspective transformed straight road image.
 Below we see the results of the `get_yellow()`, `get_white()`, and `get_saturation()` functions (left, right, bottom):